-If a permanent I/O error occurs on any of the assembler files or a DD card for a required data set is missing, a message is printed on the operator's console and an ABEND with a user ABEND code of 20 is given by the assembler.
+If a permanent I/O error occurs on any of the assembler files or a DD card for a required data set is missing, a message is printed on the operator's console and a return with a user return code of 20 is given by the assembler.
 This terminates the assembly.